 Despite limited promotion prospects within music teaching itself, there are various opportunities for professional and musical development, including:

-- mainstream school music teaching if you have Qualified Teacher Status (QTS), or TQ in Scotland;
+- mainstream school music teaching, if you have QTS or TQ

 - lecturing and research in universities and colleges of higher education.

 If you choose to stay in private music teaching, there are several possibilities:

 - specialising in a particular type of music such as early music or jazz piano